vijithassar/lit/README.md

 $ ./lit.sh ./src/*
 ```

 In addition to your file pattern, filenames must contain two extensions in order for the compiler to operate on them.
-The first should be the regular extension for the language you're compiling to, and the second.
+The first should be the regular extension for the language you're compiling to, and the second obviously needs to be the .md extension for Markdown.

 For example, these filenames would be compiled:

 - myscript.js.md
 - some_program.py.md

-These will not be compiled:
+These would not be compiled:

 - myscript.js
 - README.md